 Seeing old master, Baroque and 19th Century drawing in person is a treat, inspiring and very instructive.
 Drawings reveal their subtleties in person even more than paintings.
 They can’t be kept on display because of light damage, so you have to look for shows.

-On the East Coast of the U.S. The Met in NY, Philadelphia Museum of Art and the National Gallery rotate out selections from their collections of works on paper in small dedicated galleries.
+On the East Coast of the U.S. The Met in NY and the National Gallery in D.C rotate out selections from their collections of works on paper in small dedicated galleries.
 Look for other major museums to have similar small spaces devoted to works on paper.
 The Morgan Library in NY often has great drawing shows.

 Studying the real thing: life drawing